Advice for International Competition Entries

 The courier company will be able to supply you with a template for this.

 You will need to place a monetary value on your package.
-Without devaluing your hard work, we recommend you enter a nominal value for your quilt (ie £10) as it is a personal item and not for resale.
+Without devaluing your hard work, we recommend you enter a nominal value for your quilt (ie £10 as it is a personal item and not for resale).
+This will minimise the risk of duty being applied at customs.

 The UK Import VAT of 20% will be calculated using this value so the lower the value you place on the quilt, the lower the fees you will be charged.